Losing Grandparents Doesn’t Become Simpler with Age

 While we need our parents, there’s a special bond between grandparents and grandchildren.
 And when a grandchild – regardless of age – loses that connection, it has a profound impact.

 As children, our grandparents were the ones who fed you forbidden treats.
 When you spent time with your grandparents, you didn’t have a care in the world, except when the Smurfs turned purple.
-Grandparents could calm you down with sweet tea and Mr. Christie Coffee Break Cinnamon Raisin Cookies.
+Grandparents could calm you down with tea and Mr. Christie Coffee Break Cinnamon Raisin Cookies.
 They assured you there wasn’t a boogieman or a bear outside your window.

 Front to back: little sis, me, big sis, maternal Baba and Gigi Taraschuk, 1999